-Historic Architecture / Rehabilitation Tax Credits
+Historic Building Rehabilitation Tax Credit Programs

 Some state-owned properties on which we advise include those in Virginia City, Reeder's Alley in Helena, and the Moss Mansion in Billings.

-In addition to our statewide advisory role, we review and comment on work proposed for historic properties owned or funded by federal agencies such as the National Park Service, Forest Service, and HUD.
+We review and comment on work proposed for historic properties owned or funded by federal agencies such as the National Park Service, Forest Service, and HUD.
 These buildings range from the great hotels in Glacier National Park to vernacular architecture in our historic neighborhoods.

-Federal Historic Preservation Tax Incentives program (NPS webpage)
+Federal Historic Preservation Tax Incentives Program

 IRS reference for Rehabilitation Tax Credits (PDF)